 Final thoughts on car insurance for new drivers

-Keeping it safe out on the road is one of the most important things you can do as a new driver.
+Keeping safe on the road is one of the most important things you can do as a new driver.
 Getting a ticket or being involved in an accident as a teen will push your rates up dramatically for at least three years.

 Resources & Methodology